Google Analytics 4 for Shopify: complete setup guide 2026

 Automated email delivery to stakeholders

-Step 7: Google Ads linking for better ROAS
+Step 7: Google Ads integration for better ROAS

 How do you link GA4 to Google Ads?
 Go to Admin → Google Ads links → Link, select your Ads account, activate auto-tagging, import conversions and audiences.
 Enable Enhanced conversions under Data collection.
 Within 24 hours, GA4 conversions will appear in your Ads account.